Presentation: Adult with short QT syndrome

 - patient has survived a ventricular tachycardia or ventricular fibrillation episode in the absence of heart disease.

-- Genomic testing should be carried out in parallel with expert phenotypic assessment – for example, in an inherited cardiac conditions (ICC) clinic – and with support from clinical genetics.
+- Genomic testing should be carried out in parallel with expert phenotypic assessment – for example, in an inherited cardiac conditions (ICC) clinic – with support from clinical genetics.
 Note that testing may occasionally be appropriate outside these criteria following discussion in an ICC multidisciplinary team meeting.

 - Referrals for genomic testing will be triaged by the genomic laboratory.
-Testing should be targeted at those in whom a genetic or genomic diagnosis will guide management of the proband and/or their family.
+Testing should be targeted at those in whom a genetic or genomic diagnosis will guide management for the proband and/or their family.

 - Testing should also be considered in first-degree relatives of a patient with confirmed SQTS whose condition is associated with an identified familial variant.